christieyu/OOP_checkers/README.md

 # Checkers Python Implementation
-Implementation of checkers for CPSC 327 (Object Oriented Programming) at Yale.
+Implementation of checkers for CPSC 327 (Object Oriented Programming) at Yale by Christie Yu and Matt Udry.

 ## Project Description